CathalSweeney6/thefjordblog/README.md

 #### Frontend

 * Users can successfully register, login and logout of their accounts on the site, as well as search for posts, like posts, leave comments and fill out a contact form.
-Messages appear on the screen when Users complete these actions.
+Messages appear on the screen when users complete these actions.
-* When a User wishes a create an account, or log in, they are promted to fill in the required fields, in order to do so.
+* When a user wishes to create an account, or log in, they are prompted to fill in the required fields, in order to do so.
 * All links in the site work, allowing the user to access all of the posts, and navbar sections, as well as the external social media icon links in the site's footer.
 * The site is successfully paginated, with the number of posts, per-page, cutting off at six.
-Users can acccess the remainder of the posts by clicking the 'Next' button that sits above the footer section.
+Users can access the remainder of the posts by clicking the 'Next' button that sits above the footer section.
 * CRUD functionality is established for users, as they have the ability to like/unlike posts, as well as the ability to submit, post, edit and delete comments.

 #### Backend

 * The Superuser/Admin can monitor, edit and delete saved email addresses, and submitted comments, if they wish, from the Django Admin site.
-* When creating a post, the Superuser/Admin is promted to fill in the required fields, in order to do so.
+* When creating a post, the Superuser/Admin is prompted to fill in the required fields, in order to do so.

 ### Bugs

 I luckily only had a couple of bugs to deal with, during the creation of this project.
-These were instantly spotted and fixed, through being notified of them in the 'Problems' tab on my Gitpod panel, and through Django Error messges that appeared when editing and previewing my site on Gitpod.
+These were instantly spotted and fixed, through being notified of them in the 'Problems' tab on my Gitpod panel, and through Django error messages that appeared when editing and previewing my site on Gitpod.

 ## Setting Up a Django App

 1. Firstly, open the [Code Institute Gitpod Full Template](https://github.com/Code-Institute-Org/gitpod-full-template).
 2. Use this template to create a new Github repository.
-3. Once the reposotory is set up, use the Github terminal to instnstall Django and Gunicorn to you workspace, by entering in: `pip3 install 'django<4' gunicorn`.
+3. Once the repository is set up, use the Github terminal to install Django and Gunicorn to your workspace, by entering in: `pip3 install 'django<4' gunicorn`.
 4. Next install the database libraries, dj_database_url and psycopg2, by entering in: `pip3 install dj_database_url==0.5.0 psycopg2`.
-5. Create a requirements file by entering: `pip freeze --local > requirements.txt`.
+5. Create a requirements file by entering in: `pip freeze --local > requirements.txt`.
 6. Create your project, by entering in: `django-admin startproject desired_project_name_goes_here`.
 7. Create your Django app, by entering in: `python3 manage.py startapp desired_app_name_goes_here`.
 8. Enter your app's name into the list of installed apps, in your settings.py file.
 9. Migrate changes to your project by entering in: `python3 manage.py migrate`.
 10. Check to see if your Django app is successfully set up, by running the server, by entering in: `python3 manage.py runserver`.
 11. By following these instructions, the app should be successfully set up.
-The server will show a 'succesfully installed' message from Django.
+The server will show a 'successfully installed' message from Django.

 ## Deployment to Heroku